Agnostic Tomography of Stabilizer Product States: Preliminaries

-in $O(n)$ time using $4$ copies of $\ket{\psi}$, via a procedure known as \emph{Bell difference sampling} \cite{gross2021schur}.\footnote{\cite{gross2021schur} uses slightly different notation, identifying $\pauli_n$ with a $2n$-dimensional symplectic vector space over $\F_2$.
-We do not use this notation here because the group structure of Pauli operators turns out to be unimportant for us, though we will introduce this notation in \Cref{sec:appendix}} Bell difference sampling will be a crucial primitive in our algorithm.
+in $O(n)$ time using $4$ copies of $\ket{\psi}$, via a procedure known as \emph{Bell difference sampling}~\cite{gross2021schur}.\footnote{\cite{gross2021schur} uses slightly different notation, identifying $\pauli_n$ with a $2n$-dimensional symplectic vector space over $\F_2$.
+We do not use this notation here because the group structure of Pauli operators turns out to be unimportant for us, though we will introduce this notation in \Cref{sec:appendix}.} $q_\psi$ is a distribution because it equals the convolution $p_\psi * p_\psi$.
+Bell difference sampling will be a crucial primitive in our algorithm.